codac-team/codac/doc/user_manual/manual/04-static-contractors/01-ctc-function.rst

     :align: right

   This contractor originates from the `IBEX library <http://www.ibex-lib.org>`_.
 It is briefly presented here for the sake of consistency.
 For more information, please refer to the `IBEX documentation <http://www.ibex-lib.org/doc/contractor.html>`_ for C++ use or to the `pyIbex manual <http://benensta.github.io/pyIbex/sphinx/api.html#ctcfwdbwd>`_ for Python usage.

+.. rubric:: Optimality

+This contractor is not necessarily optimal, depending on the expression of :math:`\mathbf{f}`.

 Example